CsBigDataHub/working-with-vim/pages/modes.md

 ## VISUAL Mode

+`v`
+: Enter VISUAL mode (character)

+`V`
+: Enter VISUAL LINE mode (line)

+`ctrl-v v`
+: Enter VISUAL BLOCK mode (column)

+Press `v` in NORMAL mode to enter VISUAL mode.
+In VISUAL mode any cursor movement, or defined motion will select text as it moves.
+You can operate on just this highlighted area.

-You can highlight multiple lines using `V`.
-Press `V` in NORMAL mode, and the whole line will be highlighted and you will be in VISUAL mode, as you move up or down it will highlight other lines.
+Press `V` in NORMAL mode, and the whole line is selected, this is VISUAL LINE mode.
+Any movement up or down will select by line.

-<span class="sidenote">When I use a capital letter, you use a capital letter.
-Capital.
-Capital.</span>

-The `shift-v`, aka capital V, is VISUAL LINE mode, selecting whole lines at once.

-If you type `ctrl-v` it is VISUAL BLOCK mode, it selects by characters.

-Press `ctrl-v` and move around to select things, try left or right movements to see by character.
-You can also use `ctrl-v` to do fancy multi-cursor things, see video example below.
+Press `ctrl-v` for VISUAL BLOCK mode.
+Moving will select by a block region, not the entire line.
+This allows for operating on columns of text, see video example below.

 Psst, don't tell the purists, but if you `set mouse=a` you can use your mouse to highlight things too.